-1 "used for communications with [the Biden Committee]," 158 it is reasonable that the Biden down activities.
-Though not directly supported by the declaration, the Biden Committee also asserts that the expenditures were "to maintain records or property related to the 2020

-2 Committee may have viewed it necessary as a communications tool to further appropriate windallegations, the Biden Committee was maintaining the SMS short code as campaign

-5 election."
-These explanations are plausible, particularly given that the payments to Upland expenditures fairly linked to the 2024 presidential election.
-However, the Complaints do not provide any specific information that indicate that the payments to Upland Software Inc. were not for the purposes stated by the Respondents.
-Indeed, if the Complaints are correct in asserting that Biden had made up his mind to run for reelection as early as March 2021 and that the payments to Upland Software Inc. were to maintain campaign infrastructure for a 2024 election campaign, then it is unclear why those payments would cease nearly three years before the
+"used for communications with [the Biden Committee]," it is reasonable that the Biden 1 2 Committee may have viewed it necessary as a communications tool to further appropriate wind-3 down activities.
+Though not directly supported by the declaration, the Biden Committee also 4 asserts that the expenditures were "to maintain records or property related to the 2020 election."
+These explanations are plausible, particularly given that the payments to Upland 5 6 Software Inc. ceased after September 2021.
+It is possible that, consistent with the Complaints' 7 allegations, the Biden Committee was maintaining the SMS short code as campaign 8 infrastructure in the event that Biden would run for reelection in 2024, thus making the 9 expenditures fairly linked to the 2024 presidential election.
+However, the Complaints do not 10 provide any specific information that indicate that the payments to Upland Software Inc. were 11 not for the purposes stated by the Respondents.
+Indeed, if the Complaints are correct in asserting 12 that Biden had made up his mind to run for reelection as early as March 2021 and that the 13 payments to Upland Software Inc. were to maintain campaign infrastructure for a 2024 election 14 campaign, then it is unclear why those payments would cease nearly three years before the 15 election.
+16 With respect to the Biden Committee's \$2.02 million in disbursements to Action Squared